 With these tax benefits your account has additional growth potential since you will not be paying taxes on any earnings or growth each year while your money is in the plan.
-Learn more about Bright Start tax benefits.

 Bright Start has some of the lowest costs of any 529 plan.
 Accounts can be opened by almost anyone, including individuals, UGMA/UTMA custodians, certain legal entities, or a trust.
-There are no income or residency requirements, and there are no additional fees for non-Illinois residents.
-Read more about other Bright Start 529 Plan benefits.
+Learn more and review Bright Start’s attractive cost structure at the Investment Center and find the strategy that best meets your needs.